DarrenCoppinger/milestone-project-4/README.md

 ## UX

+This website has a number of user and business goa

-The website provides users with a tool that allows them to book a seat in a bar on the "Booking" page.
+provides users with a tool that allows them to book a seat in a bar on the "Booking" page.
 Through the admin functionality of the website the the bar staff can approve, deny or amend the booking request (potentially after contacting the customer directly).

-The website also provides the customer with a list of the products available in the bar on the "Drinks".
+### Goals
+#### User Goals
+The user goals for this website are to:
+- provide a booking system for customers to request a type of seat in the bar for a particular date and time
+- provide a drinks/products page to act as a complete menu of what is available to the customer (this removes the requirement of a physical menu)
+- provide a completely contactless way for customers to contruct and place an order from the bar for a particular table.
+- provide a contactless way for a customer to pay for an order they have constructed

+#### Business Goals
+The business goals for this website are to:
+- provide a database of booking requests from customers for staff to review.
+- reduce staff workload creating a booking system that sends automatic emails emails to the customers when the status of their application changes.
+- provide a contactless payment mechanism to remove the requirement of processing payments through a card machines or cash.
+- provide a mechanism for customers to make enquires through the website.

 ### Design Objectives
 The following are the main design objectives for the project:

-#### Design a Application Appropriate for Audience
-The website must be appropriate for the audience.
+- The website must be appropriate for the audience.
+- The content to the site must be relevant to the audience and site owners.
+- The website content must be grouped into easily understood sections.

+#### Appropriate for Audience
 The audience for this website will be English speaking, technology savvy and will likely access the site on mobile devices.

 Although the website will accommodate all visitors, its primary audience will be technology literate.
-Using the bootstrap framework means that this website has a mobile first approach to development however, it will also perform well on a large screen sizes.
+Using the bootstrap framework means that this website has a mobile first approach to development.
+However, it will also perform well on a large screen sizes.

 #### Content Relevance and Accuracy
 The content to the site must be relevant to the site owners and their audience.

-As such, products on sale through the website can be add through the backend of the site.
+As such, the website operator/administrator can be add products to the Drinks page through the backend of the site.
 Products can be edited and updated as required.
+THis ensures that the content of the website is relevent.

 #### Content Grouping
-The website content is grouped into easily understood sections (Home, Booking, Drinks, Login/Logout, Cart).
+The website content is grouped into easily understood sections (Home, Booking, Drinks, Login/Logout, Register, Cart, Checkout, About Us, Contact Us).

+Logged out users are also only able to access the Home, Register, Login/Logout, About Us and Contact Us.
+Only logged in users can access the Booking, Drinks, Cart and Checkout pages.

 #### Technology
 Appropriate technologies were used to design the website such as [Bootstrap](https://getbootstrap.com/), [Django](https://www.djangoproject.com/), [EmailJS](https://www.emailjs.com/), [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) to provide the user with a high-quality experience.